MattFlower/MegaJupyter/README.md

 # Logging in
 The default password is 'password'.
 You should really change this.

-# Changing the Password
-Open a console to the container and run:
+To change the password, open a console to the container and run:

 ```bash
 jupyter lab password